Limit Models in Strictly Stable Abstract Elementary Classes: Background

-Finally, to prove results about the uniqueness of limit models we will additionally need to assume that non-$\mu$-splitting satisfies a symmetry property over limit models.
-We refine the definition of symmetry Definition 3 of \cite{Va2} for non-$\mu$-splitting; this localization only requires symmetry to hold when $M_0$ is $(\mu, \delta)$-limit over $N$.
+Finally, to prove results about the uniqueness of limit models, we will additionally need to assume that non-$\mu$-splitting satisfies a symmetry property over limit models.
+We refine the definition of symmetry from \cite[Definition 3]{Va2} for non-$\mu$-splitting; this localization only requires symmetry to hold when $M_0$ is $(\mu, \delta)$-limit over $N$.

 \begin{definition} Fix $\mu\geq\LS(\K)$ and $\delta$ a limit ordinal $<\mu^+$.
 We say that an abstract elementary class exhibits \emph{$(\mu,\delta)$-symmetry for non-$\mu$-splitting} if whenever models $M,M_0,N\in\K_\mu$ and elements $a$ and $b$ satisfy the conditions \ref{limit sym cond}-\ref{last} below, then there exists $M^b$ a limit model over $M_0$, containing $b$, so that $\tp(a/M^b)$ does not $\mu$-split over $N$.
 See Figure \ref{fig:sym}. \begin{enumerate} \item $M$ is universal over $M_0$ and $M_0$ is a $(\mu,\delta)$-limit model over $N$. \item $a\in M\backslash M_0$. \item $\tp(a/M_0)$ is non-algebraic and does not $\mu$-split over $N$. \item $\tp(b/M)$ is non-algebraic and does not $\mu$-split over $M_0$.